cosmohacker/cosmohacker/README.md

 Github Bot with Psychological analysis of humans and human behaviours (This is part of my future Human Behaviour and Software in matrix article which is for my Master Degree)

+[Note: Now I'm building part by part for future assembly and easier processing]

 Spotify Bot Repo Edit

 ### END::Github